inoxlang/inox/docs/builtin.md

 ### http

 the http namespace contains functions to read, modify & delete HTTP resources.
-Most functions accept the --insecure option to ignore certificate errors & the --client option to specify a HTTP client to use..
+Most functions accept the --insecure option to ignore certificate errors & the --client option to specify a HTTP client to use.
 ### http.get

 the http.get function takes a URL (or host) as first argument and returns a HTTP response.
-The --insecure options causes the function to ignore certificate errors..
+The --insecure options causes the function to ignore certificate errors.

 **examples**